Feeling & Eating

 It is known the social issues that currently exist all over the world, whereby far it has been

-stress is the greatest cause of illness.
+proven that stress is the greatest cause of illness.
 At that moment is when we can start talking

 about our emotional system and about what brought us here, the food we consume.